Sambas (town)

-Sambas is a town and the regency seat of Sambas Regency (Kabupaten Sambas), on the island of Borneo.
+Sambas is a town and the regency seat of Sambas Regency (Kabupaten Sambas), on the island of Kalimantan.
 Sambas Regency is one of the regencies of West Kalimantan province in Indonesia.

+History

+The town was the center of the Sultanate of Sambas.
+In 1813, it was captured by the British in the second Sambas expedition, but the British did not occupy the town for long and the Sultan was restored later that year.

+In 1963, a new district named Sejangkung District was established from the northeastern portion of Sambas District.
+On 21 June 2001, a new Subah District was cut out from the southern part of Sambas District.
+In 2004, new Sebawi and Sajad Districts were split off from the southeast and eastern portions of Sambas District, respectively.

 Geography

-Sambas town is located between 1°11'20" and 1°24'48" north latitude and between 109°09'16" and 109°26'23" east longitude.
-With an area of 220.03 km2, Sambas town area covers just under 4% of the area of Sambas Regency.
-The town district had 57,300 inhabitants at the 2020 Census.
+Sambas town is located on the south side of the Sambas River between 1°11'20" and 1°24'48" north latitude and between 109°09'16" and 109°26'23" east longitude.
+With an area of 220.03 km2, Sambas town area covers just 3.7% of the area of Sambas Regency.
+The town district had 57,295 inhabitants at the 2020 Census, and had increased to 59,627 at the official estimates for mid 2024.

 The following are the boundaries of Sambas town:

 Climate

 Sambas has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.